ultraio/docs-blockchain/docs/guides/Uniq Avatar/introduction.md

 Users can change their avatar with the same action or remove avatar completely with the `clearavatar` action.

-If a user loses possession of the Uniq through transfer or burn actions, it can no longer be used as an avatar.
+If a user loses possession of the Uniq through transfer or burn actions, it can no longer be used as an avatar and an active avatar with such a Uniq will be cleared.

 ## What are Uniq Avatars for?